Christmas traditions abound. The tree. The wreath. The gifts. The feast.

 Fast forward a couple of years.
 The newborn is now a toddler wrapped in his mother’s embrace as he and his parents flee possible death.
 We don’t write books or sing many songs about this story.

-Today Middle Eastern families again are fleeing death.
+Today refugee families again are fleeing death.
 I hear many creative ways to justify not receiving these refugees.